cultab/themr/README.md

 vim:
     path: "~/.config/nvim/init.vim" # path to the file to edit
     regex: 'colorscheme .*'         # regex to find the line to edit
-    pre: "colorscheme "             # what to put before the theme name
+    replace: "colorscheme {}"       # what to put instead of the old line,
-    post: ""                        # what to put after the theme name
     type: colorscheme               # type of config
+    cmd: "echo {}"                  # a command to run
 ```

+The placeholder `{}` is replaced by the theme name at runtime.

 # Themes

 Themes are stored in $XDG_CONFIG_HOME/themr/themes.yaml as dictionaries containing key value pairs with
 the name of the theme for each kind of config.

 A default name can be defined so that you don't have to repeat the name for each config if it's the same.
 If a default name is not defined you *must* define a name for all your defined configs.